microsoft/PowerToys/doc/specs/GitHub-discussions-spec.md

 #### But PowerToys has already community interaction.
 PowerToys has around 200 new issues in a week.

 That's right but these are normally bug reports and feature suggestions and PowerToys needs more things for a strong community.
+Things like jokes, memes and grand discussion about PowerToys related things.

+## Does this hinder the PowerToys team from working on PowerToys?

 ## Settings